jaychopra04/jaychopra04/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Academic
-- 🌱 I’m currently learning web-developing
+- 🌱 I’m a web-developer
 - 💬 Ask me about anything
 - ⚡ Fun fact: poker player
+- Have strong knowledge on equities
 -